 “The great vape debate” – Here we go again.

-Every time a scaremongering article appears in the mass media, the vaping community, backed by the NHS, and other authoritative health organisations provide statistical and medical evidence to rebut these claims, only to do again one month later.
+Every time a scaremongering article appears in the mass media, the vaping community, backed by the NHS and other authoritative health organisations, provides statistical and medical evidence to rebut these claims, only for the claims to resurface a month later.

-If you are not caught up with the CDC reporting it’s ‘Mystery Vaping Illness’, here is a quick timeline on what happened. – This incident is what the basis of the majority of the anti-vaping arguments, which you can see is a complete moot point from the beginning.
+If you’re not caught up with the CDC reporting it’s ‘Mystery Vaping Illness’, here is a quick timeline on what happened. – This incident forms the basis of the majority of the anti-vaping arguments, which you can see is a complete moot point right from the beginning.

 The ‘Mysterious Vaping Illness’ timeline